mre/endler.dev/content/posts/2019/kubernetes/index.md

 You can see that the Logstash configuration (`logstash.conf`) was referenced as a ConfigMap in `kubernetes/charts/logstsash/templates/config.yaml`.
-That meant, there was tight coupling between a service's definition and its deployment.
+That meant, there was a tight coupling between a service's definition and its deployment.

 In Nomad, it’s a flat hierarchy: